 Abstract.
-In this paper, a new technique to synthesis structured Robust Control Law is developed.
+In this paper, a new technique to compute a synthesis structured Robust Control Law is developed.
 This technique is based on global optimization methods using a Branch-and-Bound algorithm.
 The original problem is reformulated as a min/max problem with non-convex constraint.
-Our approach uses techniques based on interval arithmetic to compute bounds and accelerate the convergence.
+Our approach uses interval arithmetic to compute bounds and accelerate the convergence.